YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 The years have passed, and new wanna-be "the best IDE" rivals were born.
 A partial list contains names you may have heard of such as SublimeText, Atom, VSCode and, IntelliJ.

 They tried everything to get some traction.
-Trying to mimic elements of these the two giants was without substantial success.
+Trying to mimic elements of these two giants was without substantial success.

 vim and emacs stayed in a league of their own and started to accept they are both here to stay and that no one will be pronounced a winner.
 Hatred has slowly (but steadily) declined and been substituted with mutual-respect.